erinbuckels/starter-academic/content/project/parental-care-and-tenderness-questionnaire/index.md

   preview_only: false
 ---
 **Description:**
-The PCAT questionnaire is 25-item measure of individual differences in the activation of the parental care motivational system.
+The PCAT questionnaire is a measure of individual differences in the activation of the parental care motivational system.
 It is suitable for administration with both parents and non-parents.
-A 10-item short-form ([PCAT-pn](https://www.erinbuckels.com/project/PCAT-pn)) is also available.

-**Instructions:**
+There are two formats available:

+1. The [original 25-item PCAT questionnaire](## PCAT (25-item version)) with 5 subscales (caring, liking, protection, tenderness-positive, tenderness-negative).
+2. The [PCAT-pn questionnaire](## PCAT-pn (10-item short form)): A 10-item short-form with 2 subscales (nurturance and protection).

+## PCAT (25-item version)

 **Part A**

-The first part of this questionnaire relates to your personality and personal preferences.
+Instructions: The first part of this questionnaire relates to your personality and personal preferences.
 Please rate how much you agree or disagree with the following statements:

 | Strongly</br>Disagree | Disagree | Neutral | Agree | Strongly</br>Agree |
 | --------------------- | -------- | ------- | ----- | ------------------ |